12 Products People With POTS Swear By

 3. Cold Packs

-When your body is overheating, sending your symptoms spiraling out of control, ice packs may be a quick way to help cool you down and get your heart rate back to a manageable level.
+When your body is overheating due to dysautonomia, sending your symptoms spiraling out of control, ice packs may be a quick way to help cool you down and get your heart rate back to a manageable level.

 “When my body is having issues regulating its temperature and I’m starting to overheat, throwing an ice pack on my back or stomach helps immensely,” Asmus said.
 “Sometimes I’ll just lay on the floor with an ice pack for a few minutes after going for a walk or to the store.
 It helps me cool down and feel better quickly.”